 Anderson's adaptation of Roald Dahl's much-loved children's book cleverly re-imagines Mr. Fox as a cosmopolitan newspaper columnist who's drawn back to his former life as a chicken thief by a mid-life crisis.
 The film's deliberately jerky stop-motion animation has lots of nostalgic charm and George Clooney voices the title character with his usual warmth and wit.

 Margo Tenenbaum, The Royal Tenenbaums

 Gwyneth Paltrow gives her coolest ever performance as the Tenenbaums' adopted daughter, a jaded playwright drifting apathetically through life with a secret smoking habit.
-Margot is the Wes Anderson character you're most likely to see on Instagram, partly because her nicotine-fuelled ennui makes for a great meme, but also because her signature look (a fur coat worn over a Lacoste tennis dress, accessorised with heavy eyeliner) has made her a style icon.
+Margot is the Wes Anderson character you're most likely to see on Instagram, partly because her nicotine-fueled ennui makes for a great meme, but also because her signature look (a fur coat worn over a Lacoste tennis dress, accessorized with heavy eyeliner) has made her a style icon.

 Suzy Bishop, Moonrise Kingdom

 At its core, Moonrise Kingdom is a sweet story about adolescent love, and Suzy Bishop is its determined and resourceful heroine.
 Charmingly played by newcomer Kara Hayward, she's also become a hipster Halloween costume thanks to her retro 1960s dresses and fondness for looking at everything through binoculars.
-Suzy probably wouldn't want to be separated from her beau, renegade scout Sam Shakusky, so let's give him an honourable mention too.
+Suzy probably wouldn't want to be separated from her beau, renegade scout Sam Shakusky, so let's give him an honorable mention too.